 Vaccines Defend What Matters is TMA’s integrated, multimedia public health education and advocacy effort to overcome vaccine hesitancy and increase vaccination rates in Texas.

 At a time when the public is hearing mixed messages about the safety of vaccines, Vaccines Defend What Matters sends a strong message from trusted physician leaders that choosing to be immunized against infectious disease safeguards public health, jobs, schools, and the Texas economy.

-TMA’s Be Wise – ImmunizeSM offers grants of up to $2,500 to fund vaccination events.
+As part of this effort, TMA Foundation (TMAF) offers grants of up to $3,500 to fund vaccination activities, educational resources, and community outreach events.
 County medical societies, TMA Alliance chapters, medical student chapters, and TMA member-physician practices/clinics can apply.

-During 2020, applicants who host events in areas of greatest need will receive priority funding.
-These include Texas counties with high exemption rates, low vaccination coverage rates, or both.
+Applicants whose focus is in areas of greatest need will receive priority funding.
+These include Texas counties with low immunization rates and high rates of conscientious exemptions.